mind-inria/mri-nufft/docs/install.rst

 .. tip::

-  using uv will ensure that the correction version of pytorch (with CUDA) is installed. for more info see `this < https://docs.astral.sh/uv/guides/integration/pytorch/>`__
+  using uv will ensure that the correction version of pytorch (with CUDA) is installed. for more info see: https://docs.astral.sh/uv/guides/integration/pytorch/

 Using ``uv``